computebender/SYSC4806_Project5/README.md

 - User book, bookstore, listing configuration user interface
 - View interface for search
 - Logic to add bought books to purchase history
+## Milestone 3 Features
+- Shopping Cart feature expanded to allow for user to enter shipping and payment information.
+- Shopping cart additional error message handling & listing quantities adjusted based on # of books purchased in checkout.
+- Listing card component reflects if 0 copies of a book are available by indicating Out of Stock.
+- Ability to create a bookstore and book in the application interface.
+- Feature to search for books by filtering by bookstore, book, genre, author or publisher.

 ## Environment Configurations
 Java Version: Java 17